carterbush/go-tabletennis/README.md

 - Logging requests
 - Current implementation serializes the models straight to the view.
 Obviously this is awful design and we should be converting things to DTOs instead.
 - Event validation.
 We should be simulating the game on the backend to make sure that the event sequence makes sense and direct attention to sequences that don't.
+- Error handling.
+There's a lot trust at the moment in what the front end is expecting to get and what the back end is expecting to recieve.
+Obviously not very defensive...

 Ultimately, while it's still very bare-bones I'm pretty happy with what I achieved in one evening.